idiap/bob/doc/TutorialsMachine.rst

 The :py:class:`bob.machine.Gaussian` represents a `multivariate diagonal Gaussian (or normal) distribution
 <http://en.wikipedia.org/wiki/Multivariate_normal_distribution>`_.
 The
-*diagonality* of the gaussians in this multivariate distribution refers to the covariance matrix of the distribution.
+*diagonality* of the Gaussians in this multivariate distribution refers to the covariance matrix of the distribution.
 When the covariance matrix is diagonal, each variable in the distribution is independent of the others.

 Objects of this class are normally used as building blocks of more complex :py:class:`bob.machine.GMMMachine` (Gaussian Mixture Model) objects, but can also be used individually.
-Here is how to create one multivariate diagonal gaussian distribution:
+Here is how to create one multivariate diagonal Gaussian distribution:

 .. doctest::